ThomasRoest/frontmarks/README.md

 Cureated frontend resources collection.
 Available at [frontmarks.com](https://frontmarks.com)

-## Contribution
+## Resources contribution

-There are 2 potential ways to contribute to the project:
+There are 2 potential ways to contribute to the project resources collection:

 1. You can [open an issue](https://github.com/BananaBobby/frontmarks/issues/new) with the resource or section you want to have on the website.
 2. You can send a pull request to the repo with the proposed changes to `src/data` files.